neonephos/outreach/topics/events/readme.md

 ## Point of Contact

 The best way to get in touch is to [raise an issue in this repository](https://github.com/neonephos/outreach/issues/new/choose) or reach out on the ```neonephos-discussion``` channel [on Zulip](https://linuxfoundation.zulipchat.com/#narrow/channel/525732-neonephos-discussion/topic/.E2.9C.94.20channel.20events/with/558483910).
-The SIG decides on new members on a case-by-case basis, depending on what is needed.